papusingh2sms/unicorn-1/README.md

 # About Unicorn Framework

-    Unicorn Framework is a Linux post-exploitation framework that exploits Linux TCP vulnerability to get interactive shell connection with a lot of features such as downloading files, uploading files, getting system information and etc.
+    Unicorn Framework is a Linux, iOS and macOS post-exploitation framework that exploits Posix TCP vulnerability to get interactive shell connection with a lot of features such as downloading files, uploading files, getting system information and etc.

 ***